Use Azure Stream Analytics with dedicated SQL pool in Azure Synapse Analytics

 - click on the Save button

-Before you can run a test, you will need to create the table in your data warehouse.
+Before you can run a test, you will need to create the table in your dedicated SQL pool.
 Run the following table creation script using SQL Server Management Studio (SSMS) or your choice of query tool.

 CREATE TABLE SensorLog ( RecordType VARCHAR(2) , SystemIdentity VARCHAR(2) , FileNum INT , SwitchNum VARCHAR(50) , CallingNum VARCHAR(25) , CallingIMSI VARCHAR(25) , CalledNum VARCHAR(25) , CalledIMSI VARCHAR(25) , DateS VARCHAR(25) , TimeS VARCHAR(25) , TimeType INT , CallPeriod INT , CallingCellID VARCHAR(25) , CalledCellID VARCHAR(25) , ServiceType VARCHAR(25) , [Transfer] INT , IncomingTrunk VARCHAR(25) , OutgoingTrunk VARCHAR(25) , MSRN VARCHAR(25) , CalledNum2 VARCHAR(25) , FCIFlag VARCHAR(25) , callrecTime VARCHAR(50) , EventProcessedUtcTime VARCHAR(50) , PartitionId int , EventEnqueuedUtcTime VARCHAR(50) ) WITH (DISTRIBUTION = ROUND_ROBIN)